francescoferretto/francescoferretto/README.md

 #### - Neural Networks
 #### - Time Series
 #### - A personal website

-### 🌱 Looking for an Internship Opportunity

-### 👯 I’m looking to collaborate on Data Science Projects

 ### :books: Here's some notes made by me and my colleagues:
 #### - Algorithmic Methods @ [here](https://github.com/francescoferretto/Algorithmic-Methods)